denisemartini/ModPop/log_ModPop_analysis.md

 CB67BANXX	6	CCTACAG	L42605	gbs2038	A	5	501			PstI-MspIKaka	96	SI_FIO08
 CB67BANXX	6	AGCGGTG	L42617	gbs2038	A	6	501			PstI-MspIKaka	96	SI_FIO09
 ```
-I only need fields #3 and #14 for my scopes (`awk`).
+I only need fields #3 and #14 for sabre and I can filter them out with `awk`.
 I also want to skip the header, so I am using `/CB67/` to select the lines that contain that pattern.
 The `tr` command makes sure that fields are tab-delimited instead of space-delimited.
 I can then just add the flowcell and lane at the end of the line (`sed` with the `$` symbol), since it is the same for all samples.
 ```bash
 awk -F '\t' '/CB67/{print $3, $14}' keyfile.txt | tr ' ' '\t' >> barcodes.txt
 sed -i s'/$/_6_CB67BANXX.fq/' barcodes.txt